© Copyright - DTAP Express 2021. All Rights Reserved.

 Human Papillomavirus (HPV) can infiltrate various areas of both male and female bodies.
 With a multitude of strains akin to COVID-19, HPV is classified into two primary groups: 1) High-risk, which can cause cervical cancers in women, penile cancers in men, and anal cancers in both genders, and 2) Wart-causing, responsible for genital warts in both sexes.

-5. The Shielding Effect
+5. The Shielding Effect Of HPV Vaccination